Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolDomain.md

 ```

 ### -Status
-Specifies domain status.
+The filter to return only domains with the specified status.
-Valid values are: Verified, Unverified, and PendingDeletion.
+Valid values are Verified, Unverified, and PendingDeletion.
-This cmdlet returns only domains that have the specified status.

 ```yaml
 Type: DomainStatus